Yang Jiechi 杨洁篪

 Fascinating Detail: He has been a friend of both Bush presidents for over 30 years, who call him “Tiger Yang.”

-Prospects: Promoted to the 19th Politburo in 2017; the first former diplomat to be thus elevated for 15 years, indicating a boost in the status of diplomacy.
+Prospects: Promoted to the 19th Politburo in 2017; the first former diplomat to be so for 15 years, suggesting a boost in the status of diplomacy.
+He may oversee Foreign Minister Wang Yi who became a State Councilor in March 2018 and coordinate other relevant agencies including the International Liaison Department which manages overseas party relations.

-Relevance to Tibet: Yang implements China’s diplomatic offensive, which seeks to prevent governments welcoming HHDL and presses for concessions on Tibet’s status.
+Relevance to Tibet: Yang helps implement China’s diplomatic offensive, which seeks to prevent governments welcoming HHDL and presses for concessions on Tibet’s status.

 Standing in the Party and Career Highlights: